 Letters of recommendation

-Each applicant will submit two letters of recommendation, but you may elect to submit an optional third letter.
+Each applicant will submit two letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to study geoscience at the advanced level.
 Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 Standardized test scores